JustinAHelmer/PortfolioSamples/README.md

 * **[Sample 1](https://github.com/JustinAHelmer/PortfolioSamples/tree/main/Sample%201%20-%20Game%20Instance)** - Game Instance handling multiplayer networking, like creating sessions and joining sessions.

-* **[Sample 2](https://github.com/JustinAHelmer/PortfolioSamples/tree/main/Sample%202%20-%20Game%20Mode)** - Game Mode handling default Player Controller and Character
+* **[Sample 2](https://github.com/JustinAHelmer/PortfolioSamples/tree/main/Sample%202%20-%20Game%20Mode)** - Game Mode setting default Player Controller, Pawn, and HUD classes

 There is also a folder which contains an Unreal Engine plugin I am developing as a result of my project.
 It is a gameplay and editor plugin intended to create a "Character Pool" that allows you to easily manage characters within your game, with features such as enabling, disabling, and getting all available character classes during runtime with the help of Gameplay Features.